Josiah Thompson: Last Second in Dallas (2021)

-After many years of additional research and investigation of all available evidence, bringing to bear the latest developments in forensic science in such areas as acoustics, ballistics, crime scene reconstruction, and examination of cameras and photographs, Thompson completely revised his seminal work and to some extent its conclusions.
-Combined with personal memoirs and accounts of twists and turns in his investigation of the case, the 475-page, profusely illustrated result (361 pages of text, plus appendix, extensive notes and index), Last Second in Dallas (ISBN 978-0-7006-3008-0), was published by the University Press of Kansas in February 2021.
+Years later, Thompson completely revised his work on the Kennedy assassination, including some of his conclusions.
+Combined with personal memoirs and accounts of his investigation of the evidence, the 475-page illustrated result (361 pages of text, plus appendix, extensive notes and index), Last Second in Dallas (ISBN 978-0-7006-3008-0), was published by the University Press of Kansas in February 2021.

 In 1979, twelve years after publication of Six Seconds in Dallas, Thompson was hired to write part of a new book on the then-just-released House Select Committee on Assassinations (HSCA) Report.
 His assignment was to evaluate the part of the House Report dealing with the physical facts of what happened in Dealey Plaza.
-He gave up that project in frustration, the new book explains, when it became clear that the core evidence in the case, as then understood, was internally contradictory.
+He gave up that project in frustration, the new book explains, when he became convinced that the core evidence in the case, as then understood, was internally contradictory.
 Confronting an apparent impasse, he turned away from the case and did not return to it until 2011.

-During the intervening 32 years, Thompson recounts in Last Second, the corpus of reliable evidence in the case changed.
-With respect to the forensic evidence in particular, advances in scientific research with regard to both acoustics and ballistics removed what had been thought to be major facts from the table of genuine evidence, by showing them to be mistaken.
-Last Second in Dallas weaves together the remaining, scientifically verifiable facts into a picture of singular simplicity.
+During the 32 years since 1979, Thompson recounts in Last Second, the corpus of reliable evidence in the case changed.
+With respect to the forensic evidence in particular, Thompson claims that advances in scientific research with regard to both acoustics and ballistics removed what had been thought to be major facts from the table of genuine evidence, by showing them to be mistaken.